 Outer ring gear: The outer ring gear (orange and red) represents the foundational elements essential for any high-functioning Demand Generation engine: people, technology, data, and analytics.
 It surrounds — and encases — the entire planetary gear system.

-Inner planetary gears: The three planetary gears (blue) represent each phase of Demand Generation.
+Inner planetary gears: The three planetary gears (blue) represent each discipline of Demand Generation.
 In order to maximize revenue output, you have to maximize all three:

-- Demand Creation: How you engage with new prospects to drive top-line engagement and create demand for your product or service
+- Demand Creation: How you engage via nurturing with new prospects to drive top-line engagement and create demand for your product or service

 - Demand Management: Continuing the engagement with prospects to convert as many as possible into customers

 - Demand Expansion: Expanding customer lifetime value through onboarding, retention, cross-sell, and upsell efforts

 Bracket: The deceptively simple bracket (gray), which connects everything together, represents the tight integration needed between Sales, Marketing, and Customer Service for the revenue engine to function.